open/close all folders

 - World 8-1.
 The whole level isn't that difficult.
 But there's one leap that you have to make by perfectly timing when you let go of the run button while still moving and jumping at the right time to land on a platform that's only as wide as Mario is between 2 of the biggest gaps found in the entire game that are meant to be clear-able.
 This is also the longest level in the entire game and you only have 300 seconds to complete it, and there are no power-ups either.

 - World 8-2 has you facing Lakitu again, mixed with dodging a barrage Bullet Bills and loads of green Paratroopas.
 Oh, and there's also a long pit to jump over with a one-block wide pit just before that.
 At least it's much shorter than 8-1.

 - World 8-3 easily takes the title of nastiest level in the game.
-It looks simple enough, but there are Hammer Brothers all over the level, many of them on flat ground.
+It looks simple enough, but there are Hammer Brothers all over the level, 8 to be exact, half of them on flat ground.
 You can't wait for them to get on a higher platform and knock them off; you can only run under them, jump over them, kick a Koopa Troopa shell into them if any are available, or have a Fire Flower (and good luck keeping one at that point in the game).
 Oh, and since it's a World 8 level, there is no midway point, which means that if you get unlucky and the Hammer Brother jumps at just the wrong time, you'll probably be starting the entire level over from the beginning again as Small Mario.
 Fortunately there are two power-ups in this level, but they are both heavily guarded by the first two sets of Hammer Brothers, and you only have 300 on the timer.